 As principal owner of Vital Force Health Care, a homeopathy and acupuncture practice, he specializes in pediatrics, mental illness, autism spectrum ailments, and autoimmune conditions and infertility.
 He also serves as Executive Director of the National Institute of Whole Health, located in Wellesley.
-Mr. Kantor is a former Vice Chairman of the Board for The American Association of Integrative Medicine, headquartered in Springfield, MO.
+Jerry is faculty member and board member of the British Institute of Homeopathy.
+Mr. Kantor is also a former Vice Chairman of the Board for The American Association of Integrative Medicine, headquartered in Springfield, MO.
 He is a former Board member of the Teleosis School of Homeopathy, located in Cambridge, MA, and a former Board member of the Council for Homeopathic Certification, headquartered in Covington, WA.

 Mr. Kantor is a former Director of Complementary Clinical Services for the Wellesley Center for Progressive Health, the single largest organized provider of complementary and alternative medicine in United States.
 He was the acupuncturist with an academic appointment at Harvard Medical School, where he has been a Teaching Associate in Anesthesiology since 1999.
 Mr. Kantor is the first acupuncturist to have received staff credentials at Brigham and Women’s Hospital in Boston.
 In 1994 Jerry Kantor was appointed Academic Consultant to China Academy of Traditional Chinese Medicine, U.S. Foreign Office.
 He is certified as a Classical Homeopath (CCH) by the Council on Homeopathic Certification and is a member of the Registered Society of Homeopaths of North America.